brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/mqtt.md

 `.../node/...`.
 Please refer to the `application_server.integration.mqtt` [configuration]({{<ref "install/config.md">}}) for the correct topic.

-Topic for payloads received from your nodes.
+Topic for payloads received from your devices.
 Example payload:

 ```json
 {